Pandera¶

 schema code as well as what parts of the linkml metamodel are supported.

 When possible the Pandera Generator implements LinkML constraints directly as Pandera checks.
-Support for additional checks using Pandera custom checks is planned for the future.
+Support for nested columns uses Pandera custom checks to first isolate the nested column and then recursvely call Pandera validation.

 Generate the class from tutorial 01 using the gen-pandera command